Problems Produce Leaders

 Here’s to your best gifts emerging as you face that huge truck coming at you.

-Interested in growing leaders who solve problems on your campus, in your company or in your church?
-Check out A Manifesto for Growing Leaders on Your Campus.
+Interested in growing leaders who solve problems on your campus or in your church?
+Check out my brand new book: A Manifesto for Growing Leaders on Your Campus, at www.GrowingLeaders.com.